phloox/browser_startpage/README.md

 ```
-This repository is not worth your attention.
+Don't use.
 It exists only for the purpose of analysis.

 Pay attention to the cat, please.